erikstook/GPSTinyMySQL/README.md

-# WeatherStation
+# GPS coordinates saveed on MySQL

-My forst Weatherstation with NodeMCU
+GPS Tiny++ with NodeMCU
 All data will be saved on MySQL